ggabriel96/rectangular/README.md

 # rectangular

-A basic class with width and height attributes and methods to calculate the area and perimeter of a rectangle object.
+A basic class with width and height attributes and methods to calculate the area and perimeter of a Rectangle object.

 You may instantiate a Rectangle by providing the desired width and height to the constructor.
 These two attributes are also publicly available.
 E.g.:

 ```